 Police arrest woman in Biloxi accused of making threatening phone calls to Zachary mayor in 2024

-ZACHARY — A woman accused of threatening Zachary Mayor David McDavid in 2024 was arrested after she was detained in Biloxi, Mississippi.
+ZACHARY — A woman accused of threatening Zachary Mayor David McDavid in 2024 was arrested after she was detained in Biloxi, Mississippi, police said Tuesday.

-According to arrest documents from Zachary Police, 62-year-old Patty Haley allegedly called McDavid several times in September 2024 and made life-threatening phone calls to the mayor.
+According to arrest documents from Zachary Police, Patty Haley, 62, allegedly made life-threatening calls to McDavid several times in May and September 2024.
+The woman had previously pleaded guilty to threatening an Arizona federal judge more than a decade ago, court records show.

-More than a year went by before Haley was arrested in Biloxi.
-Zachary Police then transported her from Mississippi to Louisiana, where she was booked into the East Baton Rouge Parish Prison on Saturday, Jan.
-24.
+After the more-recent threats, more than a year went by before Haley was arrested in Biloxi.
+Zachary Police then transported her from Mississippi to Louisiana, where she was booked into the East Baton Rouge Parish Prison last Saturday.

-She faces improper telephone communications and threatening a public official charges.
+She faces charges of improper telephone communications and threatening a public official.

+The Arizona charges were resolved in 2015, when she agreed to plead guilty to threatening to kill a federal judge.
+Prosecutors recommended that she serve three years of supervised release after being sentenced to time served.

+"The parties stipulate the defendant suffered diminished mental capacity at the time of the offense," her plea agreement says.
+She said she was upset with how a lawsuit of hers was progressing in the court system.
+Court records say that after an investigator visited her, she engaged in a brief standoff with police who later recovered a handgun and machete from her Phoenix home.

 More News